xibosignage/xibo-manual/source/en/layouts_campaigns.md

 {tip}
 Layouts can be directly assigned to Campaigns using the row menu, **Assign to Campaign**, on the Layouts grid.
 Layouts will be assigned to the end of the selected Campaign by default.
 {/tip}

+{tip}
+Use the Row Menu to assign User/User Group access to selected Campaigns.

+- Users of a 3.x CMS refer to the [Features and Sharing](users_features_and_sharing.html) page for further information.
+- Users of a CMS earlier than 3.x refer to the [Permissions](users_permissions.html) page for further information.

+{/tip}